MrMijagi/advanced_cpp/smart_pointers/smart_pointers_best_practices.md

 * <!-- .element: class="fragment fade-in" --> run <code>MyData</code> constructor
 * <!-- .element: class="fragment fade-in" --> assign address of allocated memory to <code>p</code>

-Order of evaluation of the operands of almost all C++ operators (including the order of evaluation of function arguments in a function-call expression and the order of evaluation of the subexpressions within any expression) is **unspecified**.
+The order of evaluation of operands of almost all C++ operators (including the order of evaluation of function arguments in a function-call expression and the order of evaluation of the subexpressions within any expression) is **unspecified**.
 <!-- .element: class="fragment fade-in box" style="font-size: 80%; background-color: #660000"-->